DokimiCU/Exile/README.md

 --TECH
 -more sophisticated fires: heat and output controlled by airflow -more graffiti in more colors
--extinguish fire to partially burnt fire (so can turn-off/on) -inventory on canoe
+-inventory on canoe
 -wood shingle roof, wood walls, beams etc
 -cooking: e.g  juice (fermented)? soup?
 Stim drug